annasw/Project-Euler/README.md

 # Project-Euler
 A bunch of solutions to Project Euler problems.
-Python.

 I'm going to upload these pretty slowly because of what I'm doing with my GitHubHacks.